jonfairbanks/Halbert/README.md

 `-p 8080:8080 (<External Port>:<Internal Docker Port>)`

 ### Adding new packages to Hubot
-`docker exec -it halbert npm install hubot-packagename`
+`docker exec -it halbert npm install hubot-packagename --save` `docker restart halbert`

 Be sure to replace 'hubot-packagename' with the desired package you wish to install.
 _When NPM packages are installed with the name that begins with hubot-*, they will be automatically added to the external-scripts.json file._